omniaintranet/OmniaDocsG2/admin-settings/tenant-settings/sign-off-requests-613/sign-off-request-requests-613/index.rst

 .. image:: sign-off-requests-settings-1-v77.png

 + **Types**: Only available if more than one type has been set up, and is then mandatory.
-If just one type exists, it's used automaticalley and the properties for the type are available, but the "Types" option is not shown here.
+If just one type exists, it's used automaticalley and the settings for the type are available directly.
+The "Types" option is then not shown.
 + **Template**: If more than one template has been added to the type, this option is shown and you must select a template for the the other settings to be shown.

 For more information, see: